 Wade Lopez is the Founder and CEO of Concord Wealth Partners.
 Wade’s career began immediately upon graduating college and has worked exclusively in wealth management since.

-Through his hard work and diligence, Wade developed into the top one percent of producers in the nation's largest financial planning firm and was named on the Presidential Advisory Council.
-In 2002, wanting to become "truly" independent, Wade formed what has now become Concord Wealth Partners.
+Through his hard work and diligence, Wade developed into the top one percent of producers in the nation’s largest financial planning firm and was named to the Presidential Advisory Council.
+In 2002, wanting to become “truly” independent, Wade formed what has now become Concord Wealth Partners.

 He and his wife Sheila are very active within the community.
 They have a passion to help children and Wade is a former president of the Boys & Girls Clubs of the Mountain Empire.
 Wade also serves on the White’s Mill Foundation which is preserving and restoring a historic landmark located within Washington County Virginia.